Gyoza-Finance/docs/docs/user-docs/redemption-and-delegation.md

 ### How can I stay protected?

-The risk of redemption depends on two factors: the interest rate you set and the price of GYUSD.
+The risk of redemption depends on two factors: the interest rate you set and the price of gyUSD.

-**The interest rate** you set determines how much GYUSD must be redeemed before it's your turn.
-The higher your rate, the more GYUSD is redeemable before you, and vice versa.
+**The interest rate** you set determines how much gyUSD must be redeemed before it's your turn.
+The higher your rate, the more gyUSD is redeemable before you, and vice versa.

 You can see this on any frontned, in the example below the number is 352k

 <img width="288" height="130" alt="Rate" src="https://github.com/user-attachments/assets/76db77d7-38c2-493f-94e8-83ec8ccf1629" />

-This means that 352k GYUSD must be removed from the system before it would reach you.
+This means that 352k gyUSD must be removed from the system before it would reach you.
 However, this number is relative, and you also need to consider recent redemption activity.
 While past events don't guarantee future outcomes, they can serve as a useful guide.

-For example, if only 100K GYUSD were redeemed in the last week, you're comparatively safer than if 1M were redeemed.
+For example, if only 100K gyUSD were redeemed in the last week, you're comparatively safer than if 1M were redeemed.

-**The price of GYUSD** is the second crucial factor.
+**The price of gyUSD** is the second crucial factor.
 When it trades above $1, redemptions become unprofitable and should cease.
-If demand for GYUSD is strong, it could maintain a price above $1 for an extended period.
+If demand for gyUSD is strong, it could maintain a price above $1 for an extended period.

 During such times, you can comfortably reduce the interest rate you're paying without increasing your risk of redemption.